 The Liberty Head or Coronet eagle is an American ten-dollar gold piece struck for commerce from 1850 to 1907.

 These coins have not been produced for over 90 years.
-At times of high demand availability can be limited.
+Availability can be limited during times of high demand.